Testing with Replay¶

 The parameters which may be edited are those listed by running the :ref:`param show` command in SITL <setting-up-sitl-on-linux>.

-For example, to change the EKF velocity delay parameter from 220ms to 400ms, run the command:
+For example, to change the EKF I gate value to 1,000, run the command: